objektwerks/recipes/README.md

 2. Add half of flour - mix well into smooth consistency.
 3. Add sea salt - continue mixing.
 4. Add remainder of flour - over one or two rounds - continue mixing.
-5. Knead dough into ball.
+5. Knead dough into ball via bowl or board.

 **Fermentation**